 2. Ask Questions

 The process of donating your eggs is a distinctly unique experience, and it’s entirely normal to have any number of questions.
-You’ve got to feel completely free to ask as many questions as necessary so that you know what to expect and can avoid any unnecessary stress or worries.
+It's important that you feel completely free to ask as many questions as necessary so that you know what to expect and can avoid any unnecessary stress or worries.
+At Donor Nexus, our caring egg donor case managers are more than happy to answer your questions and we have a comprehensive Egg Donor FAQ page to address some commonly asked questions.

 3. Keep a Journal to Help You Process the Decision

 As with most things in life, there are pros and cons to donating eggs, and they vary from woman to woman.
 There may be several different factors leading you in this direction, so it might be helpful to write them down.
-Doing so might help you better understand your motivation for making such a sacrifice.
+Doing so might help you better understand your motivation for becoming an egg donor.

 Write down all your thoughts in your journal as you consider this decision.
 It’s important that you recognize that the pros of becoming an egg donor must outweigh the cons before you agree to the procedure.
 If they do and you decide to move forward, these reasons will help you throughout the process.